 We get to the usual first drop-off point.
 I ask the guys standing by.
-The entrance is close by, he says.
+The entrance is close by, one of them says.
 Without being asked, he yanks out my two pieces of luggage from the boot.
 Yes, two bags.
 You must ‘carry load’ of foodstuff and other things for people in America whose palates continue to be nostalgic and who continue to indulge the palatine and lingual homesickness with each passenger from Naija.

 The sign at the entrance says Arrivals, not Departures.
 Are we in the right place?
 The guy chuckles, Oga, no worry, dem never complete the place finish.
 Na im dem come open di place?
 I thought to myself.

 Right inside the terminal building, after a ramp running up on the left, we come up against two flights of stairs side-by-side.
 One is supposed to be a moving staircase but it’s as motionless as the other.
 I remember a friend who has used the new terminal before saying that the escalator has never worked.
 Why?

 An airport staff beckons us to use the lift but my guy is already half-way up with one of the bags.
 I followed him.
 It’s all part of physical activity.